 WILL GOLD TARNISH IN WATER?

-If you're looking for a short answer, the answer is yes - gold can tarnish in water.
-However, there are a few things to keep in mind in order to prevent this from happening:
+Yes, alloyed gold can tarnish in water, but not pure gold.
+However, there are a few things you can do to prevent this from happening:

 CAN YOU CLEAN TARNISHED GOLD?